Budget planning tool

 Pick up locally

-With over 140 convenient store locations across Australia, you can securely pick up your Israeli New Shekels with no hassles.
+With convenient store locations across Australia, you can securely pick up your Israeli New Shekels with no hassles.

 Planning your trip to Israel